ValentinMarchessi/ValentinMarchessi/README.md

 ### Hi there 👋 I'm Valentín

 I'm a front-end developer with a passion for building scalable, user-focused web apps—especially in the education space.
-I currently work at a university developing AI-enhanced platforms to support remote learning and student engagement.
+I currently work at Universidad Kuepa developing AI-enhanced platforms to support remote learning and student engagement.

 🚀 I'm focused on:
 - Developing a CRM SaaS for managing student leads and enrollment processes